 This is rare.
-We are proud to say that since 1999, our programme completion rate has been very high with just 3.4% of participants losing their job.
+We are proud to say that since 1999, our programme completion rate has been very high with 97% of participants successfully completing their jobs.
 Moreover, all those who lost their job felt they had been treated fairly.

-Although we will be there to offer advice, there is nothing that Oyster can do to influence an employer’s decision if he/she finds that you have not met the terms of your contract.
+Although we will be there to offer advice, there is little that Oyster can do to influence an employer’s decision if he/she finds that you have not met the terms of your contract.

 To avoid losing your job: